trrapp12/biblical-unit-converter/README.md

 ### Project demonstrates the following:

+- [X] Array to hold variables.

+- [X] Buttons add elements to the array.

+- [X] Displays updates to both total, prices, and services added

+- [X] Logic prevents service from being charged twice.

-- [X] Two-way data-binding with vanilla Javascript.
+- [X] Use of template literals

-- [X] Use of listeners and JS to detect scroll width and client width to make fonts get smaller relative to input element.

 - [X] Event listeners and DOM manipulation.

+- [X] Use of .innerHTML

+- [X] Traverse childNodes of dynamically introduced elements to insert elements

+- [X] Use of IFFE to prevent Global name space pollution

+- [X] Use of event listeners on window object to make sure elements are loaded before adding further listeners.

 <br>
 <br>